Christian Unschooling: Math

 This post contains affiliate links and we may earn compensation when you click on the links, at no additional cost to you.

-This is how I stumbled upon Math-U-See, which is what we still have in our home today.
+That’s when I stumbled upon Math-U-See, which is what we’ still have in our home for many years.

 We love this program because of Mr. Demme’s pre-recorded videos that literally spell out each step of a lesson’s concept, as well as the block manipulatives for a hands-on experience (which also end up being used for other things, LOL).